LibreHealthIO/lh-ehr/INSTALL.md

 #### Step 5
 You will be given instructions on configuring the PHP.
 We suggest you print these instructions for future reference.
 Instructions are given to edit the `php.ini` configuration file.
 If possible, the location of your `php.ini` file will be displayed in green.

 If your `php.ini` file location is not displayed, then you will need to search for it.
 The location of the `php.ini` file is dependent on the operating system.
-In linux, `php.ini` is generally found in the `/etc/` directory.
-In Windows, the `XAMPP 1.7.0` package places the `php.ini` file in the `xampp\apache\bin\` directory.
+In linux, `php.ini` is generally found inside the `/etc/php/` directory.
+In Windows, the `XAMPP` package places the `php.ini` file in the `xampp\apache\bin\` directory.

 To ensure proper functioning of LibreHealthEHR you must make sure that settings in the `php.ini` file include:
 ```